adam-burns/devuan-pi-gadgeteer/README.md

 ***

-_With power now supplied by the host computer, in exchange, the Devuan Pi will boot and expose storage and network devices to the host._
+_With power now supplied by the host computer, in exchange, the Devuan Pi will boot and expose USB storage and network devices to the host._

 ***
 **[🔝 back to top](#toc)**